The Key is the Word: The Word Is Not Always the Same Message

 D&D, two old-school producers and musical geniuses, were not too sure of the seriousness, nor the general intentions of the “wrecking crew.”
 What were they up to in there, in that closed studio?
 Did they have sinister intentions of burning the joint to the ground, and in effect destroying their livelihood as artists, producers, and publishers?
 Was there any potential to this clan with their apparent substance abuse issues?

-The Cultural Studies became increasingly serious with the Pianofabriek gig, whereby Oskar and Eric were accompanied and mentored by D&D, as two dedicated inventors of electricity and music, who managed to push the band in the right direction.
+The Cultural Studies became increasingly serious with the Pianofabriek gig, whereby Oskar and the Vampire were accompanied and mentored by D&D, as two dedicated inventors of electricity and music, who managed to push the band in the right direction.

 The music will move and soothe you with its upbeat grooves and unadulterated in-your-face “electro-prose.”